Tooaad/42_ft_transcendence/README.md

 # ft_transcendence

 ## Description
 Final 42 School Common Core project.
 It consists of creating a real-time online pong contest website.
-To do this, we have developed the frontend, the backend and the docker compose that makes everything easier to run.
+To do this, we have developed the frontend, the backend, and the docker-compose that makes everything easier to run.
 Developed by @gpernas-, @karisti-, @mrosario, @aggarcia and @omercade.

 https://github.com/karisti/42_ft_transcendence/assets/33479154/e664bdb4-2c8a-4279-99d9-5ef69f2129e0

-This project include the following features:
+This project includes the following features:
 - Online Pong:
   - Matchmaking
   - Game spectating
   - Match history
   - Leaderboard
 - Chat system:
-  - Channels (with administation features)
+  - Channels (with administration features)
   - Direct messages
-  - Friend list / blocks
+  - Friend list/blocks
   - Game invites
   - User status (connected, disconnected, playing a match, ...)
 - User profile: